Blockage-Aware Multi-RIS WSR Maximization via Per-RIS Indexed Synchronization Sequences and Closed-Form Riemannian Updates: Introduction

-Since RIS was originally proposed as a means to overcome blockage, a number of studies have also focused on cases where the RIS paths themselves are blocked.
-Early work \cite{KUMAR2021} investigated beamformer optimization under random link blockages across different blockage combinations.
-Subsequent studies primarily relied on statistical assumptions about blockage.
-For example, \cite{JIAO2022} employed stochastic learning to capture crucial blockage patterns and designed robust beamforming against uncertain path blockages, while \cite{ZHOU2021} proposed a learning-based robust beamforming scheme for RIS-aided mmWave systems under random blockages.
-More recently, \cite{SARKER2024} optimized the precoder and phase shifts to maximize WSR in mmWave massive MIMO with mobile RIS under known blockage conditions, but without addressing how to detect blockage in practice.
-However, in multi-RIS systems, the superposition of multipath components from different RIS panels makes it difficult to isolate per-RIS signals, rendering binary NP-style detection infeasible.
+Since RIS was originally proposed as a means to overcome blockage, several studies have also considered cases where the RIS-assisted paths themselves are blocked.
+Early work in~\cite{KUMAR2021} investigated beamformer optimization under random link blockages across different blockage combinations.
+Subsequent studies primarily relied on statistical or learning-based assumptions about blockage.
+For example,~\cite{JIAO2022} employed stochastic learning to capture blockage patterns and designed beamforming schemes under uncertain path blockages, while~\cite{ZHOU2021} proposed a learning-based beamforming method for RIS-aided mmWave systems under random blockages.
+More recently,~\cite{SARKER2024} optimized the precoder and phase shifts to maximize WSR in mmWave massive MIMO systems with mobile RIS under known blockage conditions, but without addressing how to detect blockage in practice.
+In contrast,~\cite{YANG2024} proposed a binary Neyman--Pearson (NP) detection method to sense and optimize blockage in a single-RIS system.
+However, in multi-RIS scenarios, the superposition of multipath components from different RIS panels makes per-RIS signal isolation difficult, rendering NP-style binary detection infeasible.

-In this paper, we propose an end-to-end, blockage-aware multi-RIS WSR optimization.
-The base station (BS) periodically transmits short, indexed synchronization sequences toward different RIS panels; the user equipment (UE) measures the received power per index and declares each RIS as blocked or unblocked via a simple energy test.
-While prior art has exploited RIS-indexed synchronization mainly for uplink random access or panel identification~\cite{HEMADEH2025}, we repurpose such sequences for \emph{downlink} blockage detection and per-RIS selection, enabling each UE to construct a feasible RIS set under dynamic conditions.
-Based on these outcomes, we jointly optimize the BS precoder and RIS phases via a \emph{Closed-form Riemannian Phase Alignment (CRPA)} scheme.
-CRPA admits closed-form, unit-modulus–preserving updates on the complex circle manifold, ensuring feasibility without projection and guaranteeing monotone WSR ascent without line search.
-This integration of blockage-aware detection with an efficient optimizer yields a robust and practical framework for high-performance multi-RIS WSR optimization.
+In this paper, we consider deterministic blockage-aware WSR maximization in a multi-RIS mmWave system.
+The base station (BS) transmits short per-RIS indexed synchronization sequences toward different RIS panels, and each user equipment (UE) measures the received power per index to identify its unblocked RIS panels via a simple energy detection test.
+While prior art has exploited RIS-indexed synchronization mainly for uplink random access or panel identification~\cite{HEMADEH2025}, we repurpose such sequences for downlink per-RIS blockage detection and RIS set selection.
+Based on the detected feasible RIS sets, we jointly optimize the BS precoder and RIS phases using a closed-form Riemannian phase alignment (CRPA) scheme.
+CRPA admits unit-modulus--preserving closed-form updates on the complex-circle manifold, ensuring feasibility without projection and guaranteeing monotone WSR ascent for continuous-phase RISs without line search.